Let Your Dreams Begin

 Some controlling behaviors are disguised as care.
 For example, “protective” jealousy might involve questioning your clothing, your social life, or your friendships under the pretense of keeping you safe.
 In reality, these actions limit your independence and self-expression.
 Financial control is another tactic: managing all the money, questioning your spending, or discouraging you from working might be framed as “I’ll take care of you,” but it leaves you dependent and powerless.
 Unfortunately, U.S. media sometimes romanticizes jealousy or equates “taking charge” with love, making it harder to recognize when these behaviors are harmful instead of supportive.

-Healthy Love vs. Controlling Behavior: Side-by-Side Comparison
+Healthy Love vs. Controlling Behavior: A Side-by-Side Comparison

 Healthy Love vs Controlling Behavior: Key Differences Comparison Chart